 SPRUCE provides its students and staff access to a variety of technological resources.
 These resources provide opportunities to enhance learning and improve communication within the school community and with the larger global community.
 Personal electronic/digital devices, including but not limited to phones, ear buds, portable game players, and iPads are not encouraged to be brought to school.
-Personal technology is not to be used during school hours, unless directed by staff otherwise.
+Personal technology is not to be used during school hours, unless directed by staff.
+Technology brought to SPRUCE will remain in backpack.